InfoSec Blog - Introducing https://uoguel.ph

 Our URL shortening service has been designed with security in mind and we have added several security controls to make uoguel.ph links as trustworthy as possible.
 For example, you can simply add an ~ to the end of any uoguel.ph link, such as https://uoguel.ph/news~, to see where that link goes.
 This will provide a preview page for that link so that you can always verify that it is legitimate and feel safe clicking on it.

-As always, if you have questions about this new service, or any other security related topic, please reach out to the Information Security team (firstname.lastname@example.org).
+If you have questions or would like to request access to this service, please visit our CCS service page at https://www.uoguelph.ca/ccs/url-shortening-service-uoguelph.
+As always, if you have questions or concerns about any other security related topic, please reach out to the Information Security team (email@example.com).

 Written by: Stephen Willem (Manager, Information Security)